WebOrigami/docs/src/eg/intro.md

 ## Traversing a transformed graph

-Significantly, `map` doesn't do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
-You can think of such an explorable graph as a _lazy dictionary_.
-The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

-In this `uppercase` example, `eg` does end up doing all the `uppercase` work — but only if you ask `eg` to display the complete results.
 If you ask for a specific value, then only that value is computed:

 ```console
 $ eg "map(greetings.yaml, uppercase)/Alice"
 HELLO, ALICE.
 ```

+`map` doesn't do all its work when invoked, but immediately returns a new explorable graph that will invoke the mapping function on demand.
+You can think of such an explorable graph as a _lazy dictionary_.
+The lazy dictionary doesn't have a permanent entry for "Alice", but if you ask for "Alice", the lazy dictionary will go and compute the desired value.

 ## Use a graph as a map

-Above it was noted that the mapping function passed to `map` can actually be any graph.
+Above it was noted that the second argument passed to `map` can actually be any graph, not just a mapping function.
 This lets you use data to transform other data.

 Suppose that you have base data, like an array of people: